VNTANA-3D/viewer-demo/README.md

 const viewerConfig = JSON.parse(response.viewerSettings.config);
 ```

-It remains to pass the viewer config, model links, and poster link to the viewer, and to pass the `qrURL`
+It remains to pass model links and other properties to the viewer, and to pass the `qrURL`
 to the QR button.

 <!-- embedme live-public/main.js#L27-L36 -->